Economic Development

 1. The Community Development Department (CDD) grants approval for commercial development projects in Florence.
 The Planning and Zoning process ensures that projects conform to the Town’s ordinances and design standards.

 3. All commercial enterprises located in the Town of Florence must have a business license.
-The application is available at Florence Town Hall or it can be downloaded here: Business License Packet, or under the Business License section of our website.
+The application is available at Florence Town Hall or it can be completed and submited here: Business License Application, or under the Business License section of our website.

 4. Contact the Arizona Department of Revenue to inquire about the taxes associated with specific types of businesses.